LLVM-but-worse/java-disassembler/compiling.md

 mvn install:install-file -Dfile=path-to\procyon.jar -DgroupId=com.strobel.decompiler -DartifactId=procyon -Dversion=<version> -Dpackaging=jar
 ```
 Note that you will need to replace <version> with whatever version is specified in `pom.xml`.
+Optionally, you can use `-DlocalRepositoryPath=path-to-specific-local-repo` to specify a specific location to store the local repository.

 Then, `mvn compile package`.